benburrill/picoputt/README.md

 Note: I use units of $\hbar = 1$, so if the units don't make sense, hopefully it's because of that and not because I'm a klutz.

 ### Quantum simulation
-The time-dependent Schrödinger equation, which describes the evolution of a quantum particle, can be written as
+The time-dependent Schrödinger equation, which describes the evolution of quantum particles, can be written as

 ```math
 \frac{d{}\Psi}{dt} = -i\hat{H}{}\Psi